DillonLloydLee/Places_App/README.md

 - This application demonstrates how to save data in a list using POST functions.
 Users add data, then see it, then add more data.

+Users complete a form adding inputs for a place description, the date of their visit, their souvenir, and a URL for an image from the trip.

+The app then generates a list of their travels.

 ## Setup

 - Add Silex using Composer software